mdai26/PGNN/README.md

 ## Figure Plot
 - Plot the graph based on the data

   The microstructure graph can be plotted using the python package [networkx](https://networkx.org/).
-The code I wrote can be found in the folder [Plot](https://github.com/mdai26/PGNN/blob/main/Plot/graphplot.py).
+The code can be found in the folder [Plot](https://github.com/mdai26/PGNN/blob/main/Plot/graphplot.py).

 - Plot the microstructure colored by orientation